Sonya-J00/US_Accidents_ML_Project/README.md

 Through exploratory data analysis (EDA), key factors such as location, distance, weather conditions and month, are examined to uncover patterns influencing the time taken to clear an accident.

-A machine learning model is then trained, and evaluated using performance metrics such as accuracy and f1-score, to classify new incidents into a clearance time category.
-The results are visualised through an interactive Power BI dashboard that displaysreal-time predictions, feature importance and historical trends.
+A Gradient Boosting classifier model was trained, and evaluated using a confusion matrix and performance metrics such as accuracy and f1-score, to classify new incidents into a clearance time category.
+The results, including feature importance, are visualised through an interactive Power BI dashboard that displaysreal-time predictions, feature importance and historical trends.

 These tools were developed to enable traffic management authorities anticipate road clearance durations to allocate resources efficiently, manage congestion and communicate accurate travel updates.
 This data solution integrates data analysis, predictive modeling and intuitive visualisations to support informed, data-driven decision making in traffic management.